(Disclosure: Some of the links below may be affiliate links)

 The author also describes the standard American retirement accounts.
-The book covers the 401(K), the Roth 401(K), the IRA and Roth IRA.
+The book covers the 401(K), the Roth 401(K), the IRA, and Roth IRA.
 These are the most used retirement accounts in the U.S.

 This is very standard information about these retirement accounts.
 It shows that you should use them.
 But I feel this is lacking a bit of substance honestly.

 Finally, the book is covering a few investing strategies.
-It basically covers how much bonds and international allocation you need for each strategy.
+It covers how much bonds and international allocation you need for each strategy.
 The author talks about the following investing strategies:

 - Conservative: Mainly bonds, some stocks, some money-market, and little international exposure and some cash.

-- Moderate: Some bonds (corporate and treasury), more stocks (split between value and growth) and medium international exposure and some cash.
+- Moderate: Some bonds (corporate and treasury), more stocks (split between value and growth), and medium international exposure and some cash.

-- Aggressive: little bonds, most stocks with large emerging markets position and still some cash.
+- Aggressive: little bonds, most stocks with large emerging markets position, and still some cash.

-These are interesting configuration.
+These are interesting configurations.
 But I honestly think that they are too conservative.
 An aggressive investor is unlikely to need bonds.
 And an aggressive investor should probably not hold 10% of cash unless it is for an opportunity fund.

 And even the conservative strategy is a bit weird for me.
 I do not think 5% of international exposure will make any difference.
 A conservative investor should probably forego international allocation if living in a country such as the United States.